 The FATHOM team recently worked with the Mercedes-Benz Xtron Lab to produce more than 240 electromechanical tiles for an IoT-connected cargo delivery management system in just under 5 weeks.
 The full show can be viewed below (episode 102), with the FATHOM segment running from about the seven-minute mark to thirteen-and-a-half minutes.

 Interested in some of the technology depicted in the segment?
-Chat with one of our account managers today!
+Chat with a FATHOM expert today!
 To learn more about CNET “On Cars” and Brian Cooley, check out their website, complete with archived episodes and other resources.
+Below is an exclusive interview with the Xtron Lab team by FATHOM.